Autism and a High School Senior

-I watched from a close position.
+I watched from a nearby position.
 I held only my son’s extra shirt (or the blue dress shirt/tie)

 How was the shoot?

 The photographer worked well with my son.
-She was encouraging, which he needed.
+She encouraged him to sit up straight and smile.

 My son prefers a grin, not a full out smile.